createchaos/coop_assembly/README.rst

 Make sure you have opened Rhino 6 and Grasshopper at least once, so that it finishes setting up all its internal folder structure.

+..

+    Q: Windows error...

+Make sure you enter the correct python path in the GH file.
+An easy way to obtain the path is to type ``where python`` in your conda prompt after you activate ``coop_assembly_ws``.

+..

+    Q: Fault

+Uninstall V-Ray for Rhinoceros 5 x64 adv.

 Updating packages
 -----------------